 The bag travels past a Thermal Camera which is used to guarantee the bag has been sealed.
 The camera uses thermal imagery to inspect the seal integrity.
 If the bag seal is faulty, the machine automatically rejects the bag, removing it from the process.

 The bag travels through an x-ray system to check for metal or foreign bodies.
-Every bag is photographed for reference and anything detected will result in the bag being automatically rejected with a full investigation taking place.
+In addition, every bag is photographed for reference, and anything detected will result in the bag being automatically rejected, with a full investigation taking place.